asdf-format/asdf-standard/docs/source/file_layout.rst

 Comments
 --------

-Additional comment lines may appear between the Header and the Tree.
+Additional comment lines may appear between the header and the tree.

 The use of comments here is intended for information for the ASDF parser, and not information of general interest to the end user.
-All data of interest to the end user should be in the Tree.
+All data of interest to the end user should be in the tree.

 Each line must begin with a ``#`` character.